Chicago Bears vs. Detroit Lions NFL Week 4 Odds, Plays and Insights for October 3, 2021

 Over/under insights

-- Chicago has combined with its opponents to score more than 42 points just once this year.
+- Chicago has combined with its opponents to score more than 42 points only one time this season.

 Bears stats and trends

-- Thus far this season Chicago has one win against the spread.
+- Chicago has one win against the spread in three games this season.

-- Chicago's games this year have hit the over on one of three set point totals (33.3%).
+- Chicago's games this year have gone over the total in one out of three opportunities (33.3%).

-- The Bears have turned the ball over three times this season, one fewer than the Lions have forced (4).
+- The Bears have three giveaways this season, while the Lions have four takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Chicago's matchup with the Lions.